Hannah-GC/Airbnb-Price-Pred/README.md

 5) Ridge Regression: GridSearchCV is used to tune the value of alpha, with the optimal value coming out to 10.
 A Ridge model is fitted and evaluated using alpha=10.0.

 # Results
-Each model eas evaluated for Mean Squared Error (MSE), Mean Absolute Error (MAE), Root MSE, and R^2 value.
+Each model was evaluated for Mean Squared Error (MSE), Mean Absolute Error (MAE), Root MSE, and R^2 value.
 The results are summarized below:

 | Model | Mean Squared Error | Mean Absolute Error | Root Mean Squared Error | R^2 |
 | --- | --- | --- | --- | --- |